School Resource Deputies

 Like many adults, some students view police officers solely as enforcement officers of the law.
 By establishing rapport with their school’s SRO at a young age, students will not only gain a positive role model, but also a better understanding of a Deputy Sheriff’s many duties and responsibilities.

-Likewise, SROs will gain a better perspective of the youngsters in their school.
+Likewise, SROs will gain a better perspective of the youth in their school.
 By carefully assessing the needs of individual students, SROs will be more aware of the development of unhealthy or destructive behavioral patterns.
 Through early intervention, it is possible in many cases to redirect negative behaviors before they cause a student to be referred to the Criminal Justice System.

 SROs have many duties, including:

 - Maintaining a safe and healthy work and learning environment for staff and students

 - Building rapport with students and staff

 - Providing educational information both in and out of the classroom on various topics, such as: